• Skip to main content

 At this point you do not appear to have any shapes on your page, but all you need to do is ensure that this Cabinet master is selected in the stencil before dragging and dropping one or more rows from the External Data window onto the page.

 Hey presto!
-You now have many different sized and angled Cabinet shapes with a unique data cached into them.
+You now have many different sized and angled Cabinet shapes with unique data cached into them.
 All that remains is to position them on the floor plan manually, which is simple if ensure that snap to shape geometry is on, and snap to ruler subdivisions and grid are off.

 View the sample Visio drawing : Shape Size and Angle from Data.vsdx